rustyducks/lidar_rd/Readme.md

 # Lidar RD

-This library contains trait for lidar handling, as well as implementation for the Neato XV11 and soon for the Hokuyo UST-05-LN.
+This library contains trait for lidar handling, as well as implementation for the Neato XV11 and the Hokuyo UST-05-LN.

 **How to use it ?**